jmau111/gatsby-nes/README.md

   },
 ```

-I use pathPrefix because I host the demo in a subfolder, but you don't have to use this parameter if your production URL is a root URL.
+I use pathPrefix because I host the demo in a subfolder, but **you don't have to use this parameter if your production URL is a root URL**.

 For more advanced users, there's the dotenv module, but it's not configured yet.